 The northern edge of the Seaplane Lagoon is envisioned as a substantial waterfront park that will be a regional destination.
 A gracious 30 foot wide pedestrian and bicycle promenade weaves through a series of active lawn areas for casual recreation and picnics, native gardens, waterfront plazas and piers, and boat launch water access points.
 At the center of the park is a large event amphitheater with a floating stage.
 The landscape structure supports the organizational relationship between the water and the existing hangar buildings.
 Small amenity or accessory buildings would be allowed to activate the park.
 The existing seaplane ramps are re-purposed and celebrated as public water access points, and a boat ramp is integrated into the western end of the promenade.
-Sea level adaptation strategies include bermed landforms at the promenade alignment, and immersive landscapes south of the promenade, which would be adapted to tidal wetlands subsequent to sea level rise.
+Portions of the Seaplane Lagoon Park will be allowed to be inundated with sea level rise.
+Sea level adaptation strategies include landforms at the promenade alignment, and immersive landscapes south of the promenade, which would be adapted to tidal wetlands subsequent to sea level rise.